The following message is intended for those 21+. Please enjoy responsibly.

 Let’s start at the beginning.
 Aside from being red wine grapes, what is Pinot Noir and what is Merlot?
 What are their main differences and similarities?

 What does a good Pinot Noir or a good Merlot generally taste like?
 Does either wine qualify as being a dry red wine?
 A full-bodied red wine?
 What impact does terroir have on these grapes?
-And what are the most unique characteristics?
+And what are their most unique characteristics?

 Those questions and more are what we’re answering below.